rafael-santiago/tulip/doc/MANUAL.md

 called ``Whorehouse Blues``.

 This song closes them album ``Inferno``.
 It is basically a twelve-bar blues (shuffle) played with 3 acoustic guitars (I think).
 I love this song.
 I personally dislike a bit acoustic guitars, but this song is pretty cool.
-So, I like to understand it as a "intro riff", "base", "solo", "base variation", "turnaround ending".
-I adjusted some things to fits better to my tunning and preferences ;-P...
+I like to understand it as a "intro riff", "base", "solo", "base variation", "turnaround ending".
+I adjusted the things to fit better to my way of playing....
 If you want to use it good luck!

 For the ``intro riff`` we have the following: